Resources at the National History Day web site can help you learn about the 2023 theme Frontiers in History – People, Places, Ideas.

 - What is Plagiarism… and how do I avoid it by taking notes in a way that avoids plagiarism?
 (Maggie’s lesson – 40 minutes)

-- How to examine sources to write an annotated bibliography See also #15 below!
+- How to examine sources to write an annotated bibliography See also #16 below!
+How to export it from Noodletools: exporting.

 - New!
-Checklist for writing a proper bibliography in MLA and sample bibliography is here (scroll down.)
+Checklist for writing a proper bibliography in MLA and sample bibliography is here when you scroll down.
 Just make sure you arrange your bibliography according to NHD instructions in two sections, each in alphabetical order: 1) primary sources; 2) secondary sources.
 See Maggie’s sample NHD bibliography.

-- New!
-Try NoodleTools which builds and stores your citations and annotations.
+- Totally optional!
+Self-directed learners can give NoodleTools a try if it helps you build and store your citations and annotations.
 It exports a perfect MLA bibliography into your Google Docs.
 Access explained here.
 Visit Maggie at I-Block, free block or lunch if you want support to get started.

 Reference Sources- these databases are great for your START: